Printed on November 13, 2018, 12:22 am

 - The hiring procedures outlined in the following sections will be followed with the records being maintained at the institution.
 Records must be maintained as described in Section VI, A.2. of this guideline.

-- The director or president shall be responsible for assuring compliance with the guideline.
+- The president shall be responsible for assuring compliance with the guideline.

 - The institutional Affirmative Action Officer shall be responsible for monitoring the recruiting and employment process to assure compliance with the guideline and the institution's Affirmative Action program and objectives.